ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The most natural trusted auditor arrangement arguably is a web browser that is "logged in to" a provider of various internet services.
-Another equivalent arrangement is a trusted party like a corporation to which an employer [XXX employee?] is connected through a VPN or by other similar means.
+Another equivalent arrangement is a trusted party like a corporation to which an employee is connected through a VPN or by other similar means.
 A third might be individuals or smaller groups of people running their own services.
 In such a setting, retrieving STHs and inclusion proofs from that third party in order to validate SCTs